 It is essential that you read this manual before flying your wing for the first time.
 The manual will help you get the most out of your new wing, it details information about the design, tips and advice on how best to use it and how to care for your wing to ensure it has a long life and retains a high resale value.
-For the latest updates, including all technical datas please check the the product's page on at www.flyozone.com regularly.
+For the latest updates, including all technical datas please refer to the online version.
+This can be found on the product's page on at www.flyozone.com